 I confirm that all Inventions, and any and all rights, interests and title therein, shall be the exclusive property of the Group and I shall not be entitled to, and I hereby waive now and in the future, any claim to any right, moral rights, compensation or reward, including any right to royalties in service inventions in accordance with the Patent Law, that I may have in connection therewith.
 This clause constitutes an express waiver of any rights I may have under Section 134 of the Patent Law.

 I agree to assign and hereby automatically assign to the Group and/or its designee any and all rights, titles and interests in respect of any Inventions, to the extent that I may have such rights, on a worldwide basis, and I acknowledge now and in the future the Group’s full and exclusive ownership in all such Inventions.
-I shall, at any time hereafter yet at a reasonable compensation for my time and expenses, execute all documents and take all steps necessary to effectuate the assignment to the Group or its designee or to assist them to obtain the exclusive and absolute right, title and interest in and to all Inventions, and to protect the same against infringement by any third party, including by assisting in any legal action requested by the Group with respect to the foregoing.
+I shall, at any time hereafter, execute all documents and take all steps necessary to effectuate the assignment to the Group or its designee or to assist them to obtain the exclusive and absolute right, title and interest in and to all Inventions, and to protect the same against infringement by any third party, including by assisting in any legal action requested by the Group with respect to the foregoing with reasonable compensation for my time and expenses.

 3. Pacificity

-The Company declares that the project with which I am to be involved is not primarily intended for use by a military or by a law enforcement agency or by a contractor thereof.
-The Company acknowledges that if at any time in the future the primary use of any Confidential Information or Invention which is a subject of this agreement shall become military or law enforcement, this agreement shall become null and void.
-[Personal note: I am not a pacifist and I certainly support law enforcement.
-Yet the subject is complicated and in specific situations, I may have strong opinions.
-Given no specific knowledge of what the project is about, I’ve put a blanket statement].
+I understand that the project with which I am to be involved is not currently primarily intended for use by a military or by a law enforcement agency or by a contractor thereof.
+[HFN Note: this document is an undertaking by you regarding confidentiality and IP assignment, not an engagement agreement with the company.
+Thus, you are able to stop your engagement at any time without this clause; however, your confidentiality obligation must still be in place for the agreed term post-engagement even if you stop the engagement.]

 4. Miscellaneous

-The terms of this undertaking shall be interpreted to give maximum enforceability at law [I don’t understand this sentence].
-A determination that any term is void or unenforceable shall not affect the validity or enforceability of any other term or condition herein.
+A determination that any term of this undertaking is void or unenforceable shall not affect the validity or enforceability of any other term or condition herein.
 This undertaking shall be governed by and construed in accordance with the laws of the State of Israel.

 Consultant